Being your own boss has its perks.

 News flash: if you spend that hour over coffee building a relationship with that person, and develop trust among one another, you may potentially have someone who supports you and sends you referrals.
 The opposite affect will happen if you suddenly don’t have the time to engage with this person.
 The chances of that person trusting you will most likely fade.
 Good luck getting that back.
 Your business community is smaller than you think.
 Build relationships.
 Be authentic.
 Be patient.

 Success means different things to different people.
 It can mean a dollar value, life balance, shorter working hours, the feeling of self worth and accomplishment, or having the monetary means to help communities on a global scale.

 To be self-aware means you have done your own SWOT analysis.
-This is a strategy process which identifies the positives and negatives of your business model or venture..
+This is a strategy process which identifies the positives and negatives of your business model or venture.
 As an entrepreneur, you should do it for yourself.
-Begin this process by asking yourself: what are your strengths, weaknesses, opportunities and threats to your success?
+Begin this process by asking yourself: what are the strengths, weaknesses, opportunities, and threats to your business?

-Consider a successful entrepreneur who you know personally, or have heard of and admire.
-I will bet that not only did they have a great marketing strategy in place, but they also had a sales system to sell their product or service.
+Consider a successful entrepreneur who you know personally or have heard of and admire.
+I’ll bet that not only did they have a great marketing strategy in place, but they also had a sales system to sell their product or service.

-If you feel you have a pretty good marketing strategy but realize you are not capturing visitor emails, failing to check your analytics, or are unsure whether your message is speaking to the right customer you are making mistakes that will hinder your business growth.
+If you feel you have a pretty good marketing strategy but realize you’re not capturing visitor emails, failing to check your analytics, or are unsure whether your message is speaking to the right customer you’re making mistakes that will hinder your business growth.

 Smart Sales Essentials

 This series of workshops that I have developed from years of sales experience will help you identify and get new clients.
 It’s my no-sleaze approach to sales.
 We’ll focus on how you can build better relationships through your diverse interactions and engagement with potential clients.
 Through becoming more self-aware of our behaviour and our reactions, I’ll show you how these easy strategies and changes will make all the difference in how many appointments you book or sales you close.